yundai09/TMA-QDA-workshop/modules/qda/_posts/2000-01-01-grounded-theory-approach.md

 <br>

-### Grounded theory or not?
+### What perspective and approach to take?

-Think about if the grounded theory approach (or another approach) is suited to study the research problem.
+First, think about if a theory or an approach is suited to study the research problem.

+In our case, we take the grounded theory approach to study vaccination expectations and intend to form an explanation of the causes and consequences of those various expectations.

 <br>

 ### Theoretical sampling
-The participants/documents are theoretically chosen to help the researcher form the theory.
+In a grounded theory approach, the participants can be theoretically chosen to help the researcher form the theory.
+This is called *theoretical sampling*.

-How many passes one makes to the field depends on whether the categories of information become saturated and whether the theory is elaborated in all of its complexity.
-This process of taking information from data collection and comparing it to emerging categories is called the constant comparative method of data analysis.
+We explained our sampling approach in the section *Methodology*.

 <br>

 ### Data collection

-Data collection is a "zigzag" process: out to the field to gather information, into the office to analyze the data, back to the field to gather more information, into the office, and so forth.
+Data collection evolves in a "zigzag" process: out to the field to gather information, into the office to analyze the data, back to the field to gather more information, into the office, and so forth.

 The focus is on understanding how individuals experience the process and identifying the steps in the process.

-The point is to gather enough information to fully develop (or saturate) the model.
+The goal is to gather enough information to fully elaborate a theory, when the categories of information become saturated.

 <br>